yiwen26/DLSSTRP/README.md

 * Models trained on WS<sub>2</sub> theoretical defects data can be found in the **Trained_Models** folder
 * **defect_list** folder contains the localized defect data for all the frames in the dynamic STEM movie
 * **Figures** folder contains all the figures generated from the code in the **Jupyter_notebooks**
-* **dataset** folder contains all the STEM images data we used to train convolutional neural network (saved as zipped .npy files, can be loaded by numpy.load()).
+* **dataset** folder contains all the theoretical STEM images data we used to train convolutional neural network (saved as zipped .npy files, can be loaded by numpy.load()).
 * **HyperparametersTuning** folder contains all the keras neural network models and model training historys we generated during hyperparameters tuning process, which can be loaded into jupyternotebook by `gridsearch.load_results()`.

 ### Example